fhtino/fhtino.github.io/notes/azfunctions/migrationV3V4.md

 layout: notes
 ---

-# Upgrading Function from V3 to V4
+# Upgrading Azure Function from V3 to V4

 Microsoft announced the 3 December 2022 as the deadline for migrating Azure functions from V3 to V4.